syseleven/grav-docs-metakube/pages/02.Documentation/14.application-best-practices/default.en.md

 ### Use namespaces for logical grouping of applications

-If your application setup gets more complex with multiple different services, it is a good idea to use Namespaces to separate and group Deployments, StatefulSets, Services, ... logically per application.
+If your application setup gets more complex with multiple different services, it is a good idea to use Namespaces to separate and to group Deployments, StatefulSets, Services, ... logically per application.

 For more information see [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).